Titus County, Texas

 Titus County is a county located in the northeastern region of the U.S. state of Texas.
 As of the 2020 census, its population was 31,247.
 Its county seat is Mount Pleasant.
 The county is named for Andrew Jackson Titus, an early settler.
-Titus County comprises the Mount Pleasant micropolitan statistical area.
+Titus County comprises the Mount Pleasant micropolitan statistical area along side neighboring Camp County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 426 sqmi, of which 20 sqmi (4.6%) are covered by water.